Nagibaba/easy-service-worker/README.md

 #### 1. Caches only html.
 Images and other assets should be the concern of browsers

-#### 2. First, returns cached version of url.
+#### 2. First, returns cached version of the url.

-#### 3. After that, makes a fetch request on background to that url.
+#### 3. After that, makes a fetch request on background to that very same url.

-#### 4. If there is any difference between cached and remote html, then updates it on background and sends a message to client
+#### 4. If there is any difference between the cached and the remote html, then updates it on background and sends a message to client

-#### 5. When client gets a message to refresh, it can reload the page or load via js (example: jQuery load function)
+#### 5. When client gets the message to refresh, it can reload the page or load via js (example: jQuery load function)

 #### See the example folder for testing it yourself